bharatc9530/DL-ComputerVision/Emotion-Detection/README.md

 # Emotion Detection Using Deep learning and opencv

-## Image Classifcation model in build on Facial data to predict Happy, Sad and Neutral Emotion
+## Image Classification model in build on Facial data to predict Happy, Sad and Neutral Emotion

 ## Frontal Face haar casade file is use to detect face in real time image and bounding for image is predicted